jdreaver/kernel-dev/patches/2025-01-19-sample-kernfs/README.md

 TODO:

+- Mention that kernfs is undocumented, and this step is the first step towards documentation.
 - Mention how patches are split up (to demonstrate the "steps" of building a pseudo-filesystem on top of `kernfs`, where each step adds a feature).
   - Offer to squash it all
 - Is the `inc` file too much?
 Should I remove it?